... And Then You Saw Them

 That was the life.
 Manageable.
 Predictable.
 Not miserable — just emptied, somewhere along the way, of any real expectation.

-Love — the real kind, the kind that makes you nervous and hopeful and a little bit terrified — that had been let go a long time ago.
 Not in one big dramatic moment.
 It happened quietly, in small steps... one disappointment here, one closed door there.
 Until, without quite realizing it, you had packed the whole idea away.
 You told yourself you were fine with it.
 That some people are just built differently, and that not everyone needs that kind of thing.

 And after a while, you believed it.